 Much like their US counterparts, European HCPs are increasingly focusing on more specialized fields.
 The global reach of our US-based specialty journals ensures we have a journal for European HCPs, regardless of their field of practice.
 Plus, Wolters Kluwer now publishes specialty journals specifically designed for European HCPs in fields such as gastroenterology, anesthesiology, and emergency medicine.

-European HCPs access digital journals on average seven times per month.*
+European HCPs access digital journals on average eight times per month.*

 The websites that comprise the Wolters Kluwer network receive more than 37 million global visits each year from HCPs in 150 countries.
-European HCPs are very active online: The Wolters Kluwer 2016 European HCP Content Consumption survey found that 90% of European HCPs prefer online/mobile journals for making clinical decisions and staying current.*
+European HCPs are very active online: The Wolters Kluwer 2017 European HCP Content Consumption survey found that 88% of HCPs in Europe read journal articles in the digital format to stay informed of new research and information.*

 Although desktops and laptops remain their favorite gadget for reading journals and searching for information, mobile devices and tablets provide convenient access to journals, databases, and search engines when HCPs do not have access to a computer.
 HCPs across Europe are appropriating mobile devices and tablets as resources in the exam room: They use their devices to look up drug information and guidelines, maintain and update records, and even to write prescriptions.
 If you're trying to get your brand in the exam room, mobile devices offer promising opportunities.